analogdevicesinc/ai8x-training/README.md

   *  `Flatten` functionality is available to convert 2D input data for use by fully connected layers.
   *  Element-wise operators support from 2 up to 16 inputs.
   *  Element-wise operators can be chained in-flight with pooling and 2D convolution (where the order of pooling and element-wise operations can be swapped).
-  * For convenience, a `SoftMax` operator is supported in software.
+  * For convenience, a `Softmax` operator is supported in software.

 * Since the internal network format is HWC in groups of four channels, output concatenation only works properly when all components of the concatenation other than the last have multiples of four channels.